 The MiG-17 saw action with the North Vietnam Air Force from 1965 to 1972.
 Although slower than U.S. front line fighters, they were a smaller target, more maneuverable, and when equipped with cannons, more effective in close air-to-air combat.
 MiG-17 aircraft claimed 28 air-to-air victories over U.S. aircraft.
 The United States claimed the downing of 63 MiG-17 aircraft.

 MiG-17 aircraft were deployed to Warsaw Pact nations in addition to a number of non-aligned nations.
 They are still used by the air forces of many nations today.

 A total of some 10,360 MiG-17 aircraft were produced, primarily by the Soviet Union.
 About 1,000 were built under license in Poland and 1,060 were built under license by China.

-The Air Age Store has MiG-17 plans designed by Jim Young.
+The Air Age Store RC MiG-17 plans are designed by Jim Young.
 They build to a wingspan of 28 in. and a length of 33 in.
 Recommended is an Ammo 24-45-3790 motor turning a Great Planes 56 mm Hyperflow fan unit.